dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

 .. image:: images/image13.PNG

 Notice the geolocation detected and the presence of the X-Forwarded-For (XFF) in the Request details.
-Your actual client IP is still 10.1.10.28 however, because we trusted the XFF header and the iRule is randomizing the IP address placed in that header.

-ASM believes the request is from an external location to provide a more realistic example.
+Your actual client IP is still 10.1.10.28 however, because we trusted the XFF header and the iRule is randomizing the IP address placed in that header so ASM believes the request is from an external location.
 Depending on your network you may be leveraging a technology that creates a source NAT ahead of ASM so by leveraging the
-XFF you can work around this and get contextual information about the client.
+XFF.
+You can work around this and get contextual information about the client.

 ..
 IMPORTANT:: Please remove the iRule ``webgoat_irule`` from the Virtual Server before proceeding to the next step.